 The following are excerpts from the minutes of the Victoria Ladies Lawn Bowling Club.

-Burnside and Victoria Ladies Lawn Bowling Club had bimonthly games.
+Burnside and Victoria Ladies Lawn Bowling Clubs had bimonthly games.

 The Peace Cup was a men’s day tournament and the ladies club were asked to provide a luncheon and afternoon tea.